-The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of resources that are available for spending.
+The focus of the governmental fund financial statements is to provide information on near-term inflows, outflows and balances of spendable resources.
 Such information is useful in assessing the District's ability to pay the debt service on the general obligation bonds it issues to fund construction or acquisition of public infrastructure.